bogaudio/BogaudioModules/README-prerelease.md

 Sampling and smoothing functions are available on the context menu.

+Context menu option "Reset phase on wave change", if enabled, causes the waveform phase to be set to zero when the waveform is changed.
+By default the continues to advance from wherever it was.
+In either case, the output will typically jump to a new value, which may cause clicks or other undesirable effects depending on how the output is used; adding a bit of smoothing may help.

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, with channels defined by the V/OCT input.

 #### <a name="fourfo"></a> 4FO